jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `passivation-store` attribute of the `cache` resource of the `ejb3` subsystem
 Can you get the passivation-store attribute of the myCache cache resource of the ejb3 subsystem ?
 Can you get the passivation store attribute of the myCache cache resource of the ejb3 subsystem ?
+## syntax of the operation to get the `microprofile-lra-participant` subsystem
+Can you get the microprofile-lra-participant subsystem?
+Can you get the microprofile-lra-participant?
+Can you retrieve all the attributes of the microprofile-lra-participant subsystem?
 ## syntax of the operation to get the `lra-coordinator-url` attribute of the `microprofile-lra-participant` subsystem
 Can you get the lra-coordinator-url attribute of the microprofile-lra-participant subsystem?
 Can you get the lra coordinator url attribute of the microprofile lra participant subsystem?